scds/rdm-best-practices/topics/1-dmp.md

 After making an account and logging in to the website, DMP Assistant will ask you a series of questions about your data management practices.
 By answering these questions, you are essentially filling in and creating your data management plan.

-The website offers lots of data management guidance and links, including McMaster specific guidance on what kind of resources are available to you here.
-At the end, you're able to export your document into a PDF document, Word document, or just any format you'd like.
+The website offers lots of data management guidance and links, including McMaster-specific guidance on what kind of resources are available to you here.
+At the end, you're able to export your document into a PDF document, a Word document, or just about any other format you'd like.

 You can also add collaborators or other researchers to the site so that you can work on the DMP together.